ga-developers/ga-benchmark/README.md

 - [GluCat: Clifford Algebra Templates](https://github.com/penguian/glucat)
 - [Versor](http://versor.mat.ucsb.edu)

-The *Further Knowledge* section describes how to install the expected libraries and library generators, and how to make **ga-benchmark** recognize the existence of a solution to be compared, including custom ones not listed above.
+The (Further Knowledge)[#6-further-knowledge] section describes how to install the expected libraries and library generators, and how to make **ga-benchmark** recognize the existence of a solution to be compared, including custom ones not listed above.
 Notice that Gaalop and Garamon must be instrumented

-## Building
+## 3. Building
 Use the [git clone](https://git-scm.com/docs/git-clone) command to download the project:
 ```bash
 $ git clone https://github.com/ga-developers/ga-benchmark.git ga-benchmark